+Committees:

-Committees: Compensation (Chair) Governance
+Compensation (Chair) Governance

-Mr. Straus, 52, has served on the Board since June 2017, and currently serves on the Governance Committee and as Chair of the Compensation Committee.
+Mr. Straus, 53, has served on the Board since June 2017, and currently serves on the Governance Committee and as Chair of the Compensation Committee.
 Mr. Straus is a Portfolio Manager at Wynnefield Capital Management, LLC, an investment management firm, since April 2015.
 Prior to joining Wynnefield Capital, Mr. Straus served as Managing Director or Senior Analyst at several investment banks over nearly 20 years.
 Mr. Straus served as a director of S&W Seed Company (NASDAQ: SANW) from January 2018 to October 2022, a global agriculture company with its primary activities in alfalfa seed, hybrid sorghum and sunflower germplasm and stevia.
-Mr. Straus is a member of the Board of Directors of one private company, MK Acquisition LLC - an authentic mountain lifestyle apparel brand founded in Jackson Hole Wyoming - since May 2015; he also served on the Board of Directors of Hollender Sustainable Brands LLC - a female sexual wellness consumer brand with its headquarters in Burlington, VT and an office in New York, NY and B Lane, Inc. dba Fashion to Figure - a women's apparel plus-size omnichannel retailer based in New York, NY.
+Mr. Straus is a member of the Board of Advisors for the Appalachian Mountain Club (AMC), the oldest outdoor group in the U.S. created in 1876, since December 2021.
+Mr. Straus is a member of the Board of Directors of one private company, MK Acquisition LLC - an authentic mountain lifestyle apparel brand founded in Jackson Hole, Wyoming - since May 2015; he also served on the Board of Directors of Hollender Sustainable Brands LLC - a female sexual wellness consumer brand with its headquarters in Burlington, VT and an office in New York, NY and B Lane, Inc. dba Fashion to Figure - a women's apparel plus-size omnichannel retailer based in New York, NY.
 Mr. Straus received his B.S.B.A. from the University of Hartford and M.B.A. from Bentley College.